-I like this article in the Independent newspaper about Tom Odell talking about mental health and loneliness (link at base of page).
-Although, I hate the Independent newspaper!
-But that is another story.
+I like this article in The Independent newspaper about Tom Odell talking about mental health and loneliness (link at base of page).
+Although, I hate The Independent newspaper!
+But that’s another story.
 Tom Odell is a successful British singer-songwriter.
-He’s got his own Wikipedia page which I suppose is a sign of status in human society.
+He’s got his own Wikipedia page, which is a sign of status in human society.
 But his success does not wash away all the usual mental health issues that people and that he has.
 And he’s come clean on it and feels empowered by doing so.
 It is good to talk about loneliness and anxiety as it helps to alleviate it.

 He tells us that he is “very passionate about talking about mental health”.
 He believes that mental health is a collective problem.
 That’s an interesting thought.
 I think that he means that people have to work together to make society more secure and friendly to help improve mood and alleviate mental health problems.
 In 2018 he said that he had a massive panic attack and was rushed to hospital.
 They thought that he’d suffered a stroke.

 Never before has life been so convenient, and so connected with the internet, and yet felt so lonely and at times so trivial.

 Yes, I can understand that feeling.
 That pointlessness of life.
 But we have to find our own purpose.
 We need purpose.
 It is an essential element in our lives.
 We should find it and focus on it.
 And be active in pursuing that purpose.

 I believe that mental health issues are hidden away very often.
 It all happens behind closed doors when a person comes back from being outside with their public face.
 She or he will put on their public face to confront the world.
 And when they come home and shut the front door they might cry and tell themselves that they can’t cope, but they do.